eferrea/BCI-Master/README.md

-# BCImat: a Matlab Intracortical Brain Computer Interface
+# BCImat: a Matlab Intracortical Brain-Computer Interface

 **Content of the package**